nadiagamel81-dev/Calculater-python-/README.md

 # Calculater-python-
-My first project by python , it's very simple code and very simple to use
+it's useful calculater that can sum , subtract , multiply and divide you can use it easily